shuwang127/FingerInference/Data/README.md

-## A folder to store .mat files which contains training data/label and testing data/label.
-## Each file store the data collected from a type of sensor.
+## A folder to store .mat files which contains training data (with label) and testing data (with label).
+Each file store the data collected from a type of sensor.